Student Research Assistants Wanted!

 Here are some positions posted by faculty members looking for student research assistants.

-Dr. Rebecca Weiss’s Forensic Assessment Research Lab is in search of highly motivated undergraduate students that are seeking research experience.
-Undergraduate research assistants will assist with a graduate student’s Master’s thesis regarding culturally specific reactions to trauma.
+Dr. Rebecca Weiss's Forensic Assessment Research Lab is in search of a highly motivated undergraduate student who is seeking research experience and fluent in French.
+The undergraduate research assistant will assist with a graduate student's Master's thesis regarding culturally specific reactions to trauma.
 This research project will assess the accuracy of symptoms of trauma in West and Central African samples.

-The position is to begin immediately.
-Data collection will take place starting in December.
+The position is to begin immediately at the start of the fall 2014 semester.
+Data collection will take place during the fall semester.
 Upon completion of this project, the undergraduate student may continue to work in Dr. Weiss’s research lab on other research projects.
 This research experience would be excellent for an undergraduate student to add to their curriculum vitae.

 To apply for this position, please send: (1) cover letter and (2) resume or curriculum vitae to Amanda Rosinski at firstname.lastname@example.org.